State & Local Tax

 Our team is actively engaged with the AICPA, state CPA associations, and chambers of commerce, tracking and influencing developments in state and local taxation.
 We help you stay current through tax alerts, advisories, and webinars on the risks and opportunities in today's rapidly changing tax landscape.

 Our state and local tax team serves clients nationwide and brings you the resources you need to meet your needs and goals.
-We’re also a founding and active member of the Praxity State and Local Tax Working Group, providing you additional state and local tax experts and resources if the need arises.
+We’re also a founding and active member of the Praxity State and Local Tax Working Group, providing you additional state and local tax experts and resources across the United States if the need arises.